 Try not to be shocked, but my children don’t just mindlessly obey me (Oh I wish this were true some days.
 Little robots, that’s exactly what I need, little robots…).

 No, my kids don’t mindlessly obey.
 But they do respond.
 They respond to me.

 When I simply yell louder, my daughter doesn’t obey more, she just cries.

 They respond, whether I’m prepared and doing a good job, wearing Patient Mommy Pants, or not.

-Similarly, I have a hard time mindlessly obeying God, but I do have to respond.
+Similarly, I have a hard time mindlessly obeying God (pretty sure God doesn’t want little robots…) but I do respond.

-But how people responded, how they left after encountering Jesus, varied.
+But how people responded, how they left after encountering Jesus, varied greatly.

 Sometimes they left healed, filled, cleansed, redeemed, and saved.